syrkis/miiii/paper/main.typ

     ),
   ),
   abstract: [
-    This paper investigates how neural networks solve multiple related mathematical tasks simultaneously through mechanistic interpretability (MI).
+    This paper investigates how neural networks solve multiple related mathematical tasks simultaneously through mechanistic interpretability.
 A transformer model is trained on 29 parallel tasks, each predicting remainders when dividing two-digit base-113 numbers by all primes less than 113.
-This setup spans task complexity from binary classification (division by 2) to 109-way classification (division by 109).
+This setup spans task complexity from binary classification (division by 2) to 109-way classification (largest prime less than 113).
     Further, the model, trained using gradient filtering to accelerate generalization, achieves perfect accuracy across all tasks.
 Embedding analysis, singular value decomposition, and Fourier analysis of neuron activations reveal complex internal representations.
-The model independently solves simpler tasks (modulo 2, 3, 5, and 7) before developing a shared strategy for the remaining tasks.
+The model initially solves simpler tasks (modulo 2, 3, 5, and 7) before developing a shared strategy for the remaining tasks.
     The increased number of active frequencies in neuron activations suggests a phase where additional circuits form during generalization, some facilitating learning but not present in the final solution.
 Findings also confirm that amplifying slow-moving gradients significantly accelerates generalization.

     This study shows that multi-task learning shapes the development of internal mechanisms in deep learning models, offering insights into how these models internalize algorithms across tasks.
 Future research could automate circuit discovery and explore variations in multi-task learning setups.
 The project repository is available at https://github.com/syrkis/miiii.